Nandaka/PixivUtil2/readme.md

 ```
 minFileSize  ==> skip if file size is less than minFileSize, set 0 to disable.
 maxFileSize  ==> skip if file size is more than minFileSize, set 0 to disable.
 overwrite       ==> Overwrite old files, set 'False' to disable.
 backupOldFile   ==> Set to True to backup old file if the file size is different.
                     Old filename will be renamed to filename.unix-time.extension.
 daylastupdated  ==> Only process member_id which were processed at least x days since the last check.
 alwaysCheckFileSize ==> Check the file size, if different then it will be
                         downloaded again, set 'False' to disable.
  		                  This will override the image_id checking from db
                         (always fetch the image page for checking the size)
 checkUpdatedLimit   ==> Jump to the next member id if already see n-number of
                         previously downloaded images.
 			               alwaysCheckFileSize must be set to False.
-useblacklisttags==> Skip image if containing blacklisted tags.
+useblacklisttags    ==> Skip image if containing blacklisted tags.
                         The list is taken from blacklist_tags.txt, each tags is
                         separated by new line.
-useblacklisttitles==> Skip image if the title contains a blacklisted character sequence.
+useblacklisttitles  ==> Skip image if the title contains a blacklisted character sequence.
                         The list is taken from blacklist_titles.txt, each sequence is
                         separated by new line.
 useblacklisttitlesregex==> Make the title blacklist check interpret each sequence as a regular expression.
 dateDiff            ==> Process only new images within the given date difference.
                         Set 0 to disable.
 Skip to next member id if in 'Download
                         by Member', stop processing if in 'Download New Illust' mode.
 enableInfiniteLoop  ==> Enable infinite loop for download by tags.
                         Only applicable for download in descending order (newest
                         first).
 useBlacklistMembers ==> Skip image by member id.
                         Please create 'blacklist_members.txt' in the same folder
                         of the application.
 downloadResized     ==> Download the medium size, rather than the original size.
+checkLastModified   ==> Compare local file's last-modified timestamp with works date.
+                        Require `setlastmodified = True` in config.ini to work properly
 ```
 ## [FFmpeg]
 ```